Darukshock/darukshock.github.io/guide/custom_resource.md

 - Head to `fileicons\mc-dp-icon-theme-default.json`
 - In the `iconDefinitions` field, add `"<NAME>_file": {"iconPath": "./imgs/<NAME>_file.svg"},`
 - In the `fileExtensions` field, add `"<NAME>/json": "<NAME>_file",`
-<br>You can follow these steps again to customize the icon of your custom resource folder.
+<br>You can follow these steps again to customize the icon of your resource folder.
 <br>Your theme file should look like this now:

 ```json